g41nxe/11ty-matthew-freed-pottery-web/src/views/privacy-statement.md

 ---
 layout: general-layout
 title: Privacy Statement
+tags: footer
+permalink: /privacy-statement.html

+headline: Privacy Policy
+intro: This Privacy Policy describes how your personal information is collected, used, and shared when you visit our site.
+image:
 notification:
   title: Online Shopping is now available
   subtitle: Carefully crafted, fresh from the kiln